rdegges/rdegges-blog/articles/2011/my-environment.md

-% My Desktop Environment
-%
-%

-# My Desktop Environment
+Title: My Desktop Environment
+Date: 2011-02-12 20:00
+Author: Randall Degges

 I love reading about the tools that other people use daily, what sort of editors they use, what software they consider essential, how they use it, and why.
 I've